Your business knows things AI doesn't.

 AI that knows your history

-An AI answering a question about a vendor, a project approach, or a compliance edge case should know what your business already learned about that topic.
+An AI answering a question about a vendor, a project approach, or a compliance edge case should know what your business already learned.
 With Lore as its context layer, it does.
-The answer it gives reflects your experience — not a generic training set.

 "The model didn't know we'd already tried that vendor.
 Now it does."